openshift/lightspeed-service/CONTRIBUTING.md

 ## Testing

-Three group of software tests are used in this repository, each group from the test suite having different granularity.
+Three groups of software tests are used in this repository, each group from the test suite having different granularity.
 These groups are designed to represent three layers:

 1. Unit Tests
 1. Integration Tests